-Join Matt Bailey for an in-depth discussion in this video Utilize the long tail, part of SEO: Keyword Strategy in Depth.
+Join Matt Bailey for an in-depth discussion in this video Utilize the long tail, part of SEO: Keyword Strategy.

 Now, when doing your keyword research, there's a term that you're going to come across and it's a very fundamental term about keywords and how people search.
 This is called the long tail of keywords.
 In order to explain the long tail, we have to go back and look at some of our keyword lists and find out what is important and what we're trying to target.
 You see, if Napa Valley is an important part of our taste of California or some of our California tours, obviously we're going to look at any keywords that have Napa Valley, Napa Valley Tour, and try, and gather them all together.

 After we do that, and we look at our list.
 One of the things that people tend to do is gravitate towards the general terms that have a lot of searches.
 We get excited about that because they see tens of thousands of searches for these words.
 Usually, these are the what we call the top ten list.
 The top ten keywords that get the most amount of searches, but what's interesting is, they also get the most amount of attention from your competitors, and everybody else.